ospalh/anki-addons/pages/Setting deck options.md

 ankiweb_id: 3100585138
 parent: Download audio

-During startup, only one language code is set for all decks.
+During start-up, only one language code is set for all decks.

 To change this language later, or to use more than one foreign language, the language code can be changed in the deck options.